Him & I: Music video

 The accompanying music video begins with the line, "They were stars on this stage.
 Each playing to an audience of two," a F. Scott Fitzgerald quote from The Beautiful and Damned, followed by shots of the Brooklyn Bridge.
-Eazy and Halsey can be seen wandering the streets of New York City, as well as hanging out in dive bars.
-Eazy noted in a tweet: "One of my favorite videos I've ever done, because it's the most real, no extra shit, just her and I over a couple days in the city."
+G-Eazy and Halsey can be seen wandering the streets of New York City, as well as hanging out in dive bars.
+G-Eazy noted in a tweet: "One of my favorite videos I've ever done, because it's the most real, no extra shit, just her and I over a couple days in the city."

 Live performances

 On December 12, 2017, G-Eazy performed the duet live on Jimmy Kimmel Live! with Halsey, along with a solo version of "No Limit".
-The pair took a cinematic approach to their performance on the outdoor stage, beginning with a camera following Halsey as she walk down an alley, while another tracking Eazy, who rolled up to the venue in a vintage black Mercedes.
+The pair took a cinematic approach to their performance on the outdoor stage, beginning with a camera following Halsey as she walk down an alley, while another tracking G-Eazy, who rolled up to the venue in a vintage black Mercedes.
 On December 19, 2017, they performed the song on Good Morning America.
 On January 13, 2018, they performed the song on Saturday Night Live.